guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

   optimized by the compiler.
 * It's so much **fun**.
 * Not a lot of people know how to build a compiler.
-  It's a **difficult task**, so if you get something you will feel like a boss.
+  It's a **difficult task**, so if I get something I will feel like a boss 😎.

 Apart from all those reasons I will add a new one here that I didn't comment
 before: I ❤️ programming, so I'm sure I'll have a great time.